Chinese restaurant provides unique foods, lacks flavor

 The restaurant’s decor is more modern but extremely busy and jumbled, there is barely any organization and the lack of theme is apparent throughout the building.
 Along the counters line a variety of fruits, plants and other random decorations.

 While there, my family and I ordered the vegetarian fried rice, pork potstickers, xiao long bao, breen beans, red bean buns and egg custard buns.

 Although filled with bursts of color from the vegetables, the fried rice was bland and the rice proved to just be a filler with no real purpose in the dish.
 The rice and vegetables were unseasoned and soft, unlike typical fried rice.
 The lackluster flavor seemed to be a recurring theme throughout most of the meal.
 The potstickers were also unnaturally pale and showed no signs of being browned, a sad addition to the flavorless meat.

 The following tweet from Lifehacker features an article demonstrating how to turn Thanksgiving leftovers into dumplings.

 — Lifehacker (@lifehacker) November 23, 2018

 Their specialty, the xiao long bao, was not as exciting as famed to be.
-Although it was interesting to see the dumpling filled with soup the overall result was disappointing.
+Although it was interesting to see the dumpling filled with soup, the overall result was disappointing.
 If not eaten when first served, the soup coagulated and became chunky.
 Not only that but the dumpling had a tendency to stick to the dish and rupture, spurting soup everywhere.
-Although more flavorful than the fried rice the green beans still needed more flavor and tasted mostly of garlic.
+Although more flavorful than the fried rice, the green beans still needed more flavor and tasted overtly of garlic.